pastorZakaia/pastorZakaia/README.md

 Im a creative technologist and coder, passionate about blending art, technology, and education.
 My journey involves crafting interactive experiences, exploring philosophical concepts, and shaping digital identities. 🌟

-## What I do:
+## What I do
 🎨 **Creative Applications:** I like to build  educational apps that engage and teach users.

-🖼️ **Interactive Exhibitions:** Curating digital exhibitions that forge new ways to communicate with vistors 🌌 **Experimental Projects:** Outside of github I like to work on experimental projects, as a DJ and arts producer, encorporating digital applications into those projects
+🖼️ **Interactive Exhibitions** Curating digital exhibitions that forge new ways to communicate with vistors

+🌌 **Experimental Projects** Outside of github I like to work on experimental projects, as a DJ and arts producer, encorporating digital applications into those projects

-## Long term:
+## Long term

 **Tech Consultancy:** I aspire to dive into tech consultancy, helping businesses navigate the digital landscape and optimize their processes.
 **Digital Infrastructure and policy:** With intellecutal roots in international politcs and development, I also aspire to work on building applications for the purpose of global economic and social development